Gender role: Christianity

-The roles of women in Christianity can vary considerably today (as they have varied historically since the first century church).
+The roles of women in Christianity can vary considerably today (as they have historically since the first-century church).
 This is especially true in marriage and in formal ministry positions within certain Christian denominations, churches, and parachurch organizations.

 Many leadership roles in the organized church have been restricted to males.
 In the Roman Catholic and Eastern Orthodox churches, only men may serve as priests or deacons, and in senior leadership positions such as pope, patriarch, and bishop.
 Women may serve as abbesses.
-Some mainstream Protestant denominations are beginning to relax their longstanding constraints on ordaining women to be ministers, though some large groups are tightening their constraints in reaction.
+Some mainstream Protestant denominations are beginning to relax their longstanding constraints on ordaining women as ministers, though some large groups are tightening their constraints in response.
 Many subsets of the Charismatic and Pentecostal movements have embraced the ordination of women since their founding.

 Christian "saints", persons of exceptional holiness of life having attained the beatific vision (heaven), can include female saints.
-Most prominent is Mary, mother of Jesus who is highly revered throughout Christianity, particularly in the Catholic and Orthodox churches where she is considered the "Theotokos", i.e. "Mother of God".
-Women prominent in Christianity have included contemporaries of Jesus, subsequent theologians, abbesses, mystics, doctors of the church, founders of religious orders, military leaders, monarchs and martyrs, evidencing the variety of roles played by women within the life of Christianity.
-Paul the Apostle held women in high regard and worthy of prominent positions in the church, though he was careful not to encourage disregard for the New Testament household codes, also known as New Testament Domestic Codes or Haustafelen, of Greco-Roman law in the first century.
+Most prominent is Mary, mother of Jesus who is highly revered throughout Christianity, particularly in the Catholic and Orthodox churches where she is considered the "Theotokos", i.e., "Mother of God".
+Women prominent in Christianity have included contemporaries of Jesus, subsequent theologians, abbesses, mystics, doctors of the church, founders of religious orders, military leaders, monarchs, and martyrs, evidencing the variety of roles women have played within the life of Christianity.
+Paul the Apostle held women in high regard and worthy of prominent positions in the church.
+However, he was careful not to encourage disregard for the New Testament household codes, also known as New Testament Domestic Codes or Haustafelen, of Greco-Roman law in the first century.

+A 2024 study used critical collaborative autoethnography to determine that people's experiences with their sexuality and gender were consistent with their religious upbringing.
+This confirmed the authors' hypothesis that queer, gender, and religious socialization impacted identity development.